wikimedia/operations-software-transferpy/transferpy/doc/usage.rst

 Usage
 ======

-transfer.py is installed (via Puppet_) on PATH on WMF production infrastructure on cumin1001 and cumin1002, and has to run as root (like cumin).
+transfer.py is installed (via Puppet_) on PATH on WMF production infrastructure on the `Cumin hosts`_, and has to run as root (like cumin).

 transfer.py --help
 ^^^^^^^^^^^^^^^^^^^